LourencoMelo/ISEP-EAPLI/eapli.base/Documentation/Geral/Glossary.md

 |:----------------------| :----------------------------------------------------------------------------------- |
 | Administrator         | responsible for managing system users (e.g. creation, activation, granting permissions) and general system maintenance and configuration.
 | Address               | it's a value object that represents an address.
-| AggreggateCustomer    | it's a aggregate that contains customer's entity as well as the respective value objects.
+| AggregateCustomer    | it's a aggregate that contains customer's entity as well as the respective value objects.
 | AggregateOrder        | it's a aggregate that contains order's entity, ShipmentMethod entity and Status entity as well as the respective value objects.
 | AggregateProductCategory| it's a aggregate that contains the product's category entity and the product's entity as well as the respective value objects.
+| AggregateUser         | it's a aggregate that contains user's entity as well as the respective value objects.
 | Birthdate             | it's a value object that represents the user birthdate.
 | Brand                 | it's a value object that represents a text with 50 chars maximum representing product's brand.
 | Code                  | it's a value object that represents the alphanumeric code of a category.